Cars 2: Plot

 British spy Finn McMissile infiltrates an oil rig in the Pacific Ocean owned by criminal lemon cars to rescue fellow spy Leland Turbo.
-He witnesses the lemons, seemingly led by German weapons designer Professor Zündapp, loading an electromagnetic pulse (EMP) generator disguised as a TV camera onto a shipping crate.
-After discovering Turbo's death at the hands of the lemons, Finn is exposed and he escapes by faking his death.
+He witnesses the lemons, seemingly led by Professor Zündapp, loading an emitter disguised as a television camera onto a shipping crate.
+Upon discovering Turbo's death, Finn is exposed and he escapes by faking his death.

-After winning his fourth Piston Cup honoring the late Doc Hudson, Lightning McQueen returns to Radiator Springs to spend the off-season with his friends.
+After winning his fourth Piston Cup honoring his late mentor Doc Hudson, Lightning McQueen returns to Radiator Springs to spend the off-season with his friends.
 Italian formula race car Francesco Bernoulli challenges Lightning to participate in the World Grand Prix, an international three-race event created by former oil tycoon Sir Miles Axlerod, who intends to promote his new environmentally friendly fuel, Allinol.
 Lightning and his best friend Mater, along with Luigi, Guido, Fillmore, and Sarge, depart for Tokyo, where the first race takes place.

-At a World Grand Prix promotional event, Mater makes a scene after eating wasabi he mistakes for ice cream and seemingly leaking oil on stage, embarrassing Lightning.
-While cleaning up, Mater interrupts a fight between American spy Rod "Torque" Redline, who is tasked with delivering intel to Finn, and lemons Grem and Acer.
+At a World Grand Prix promotional event, Mater makes a scene after eating wasabi and seemingly leaking oil on stage, embarrassing Lightning.
+Forced to head for a bathroom, Mater accidentally interrupts a fight between American spy Rod "Torque" Redline, who is tasked with handing Finn intel, and lemons Grem and Acer.
 Redline plants a device on Mater, causing Finn and his associate Holley Shiftwell to believe Mater is their contact.
-Meanwhile, Redline is captured and killed by Zündapp, who reveals that Allinol ignites when hit with an EMP.
+Meanwhile, Redline is captured and killed by Zündapp, who reveals that Allinol ignites when hit with an electromagnetic pulse.
 He informs his superior, an unknown mastermind, that Redline passed on his information.
 Holley recruits Mater to stop Zündapp's plot, believing him to be an undercover agent.

 During the race, three racers are ignited by the camera.
-Lightning places second in the race due to miscommunication with Mater, who was evading Zündapp's henchmen with Holley's instructions.
+Lightning places second due to miscommunication with Mater, who was evading Zündapp's henchmen with Holley's instructions.
 Lightning confronts him at the pits, snapping at him and declaring he doesn't want his help.
-A guilt-ridden Mater prepares to return to Radiator Springs, but is taken by Finn, and they escape from the lemons in his jet, Siddeley.
-After traveling to Paris to gather intel from Finn's old friend Tomber, they head to Porto Corsa, Italy, where the second race takes place.
-Mater infiltrates the lemons' meeting as the camera ignites more racers, causing a multi-car pile-up, while Lightning wins.
+A guilt-ridden Mater prepares to return to Radiator Springs but is taken by Finn, and they escape from the lemons in his jet, Siddeley.
+After traveling to Paris to gather intel from Finn's old friend Tomber, they go to Porto Corsa in Italy, where the second race takes place.
+Mater infiltrates the lemons' meeting as the camera ignites several more racers, causing a multi-car pile-up, while Lightning wins.
 Due to controversy over Allinol's safety, Axlerod lifts its requirement for use in the final race in London.
-When Lightning decides to continue using it, the lemons plan to kill him during the race.
+When Lightning decides to continue using it, the lemons plan to kill him.
 This spooks Mater into blowing his cover, causing him, Finn, and Holley to be captured and tied up inside Big Bentley, where he admits to them that he is not the spy they think he is.